 The following bulk actions are available for IP addresses:

-Mark selected IP as available: Will only mark those IPs available that have no device and MAC address association.
+Mark selected IP as available: Will only mark those IPs available that have no device association.

 Mark selected IPs as not available : Will mark selected IPs as not available.

-Clear ALL fields and Mark selected IPs as available : This command will clear all device and MAC association for the selected IPs and mark those IPs as available.
+Clear ALL fields and Mark selected IPs as available : This command will clear all device association for the selected IPs and mark those IPs as available.

-You can add DNS A/AAAA records for the IP from the Network > DNS Records page and they will be updated on the IP address.
+Select Network > DNS Records from the main menu to can add DNS A/AAAA records for the IP and they will be updated on the IP address.

-With device42, you can find if an IP is already in d42 instance, suggest next available IP and add an API from the command line using the REST APIs.
+With Device42, you can find if an IP is already in a D42 instance, suggest a next available IP and add an IP from the command line using the REST APIs.
 Here is a post discussing this: https://www.device42.com/blog/2013/03/ip-address-management-from-the-command-line/